-This spacious brick building, two hundred feet long by one hundred feet in width, and four stories high was erected by the U. S. Government on the Government Reserve at Rincon Point, in the year 1853.
-It is capable of containing several hundred patients, and is devoted exclusively to the use of the sick and disabled belonging to the national and merchant marine service, including landsmen engaged in the inland and coast trade.
-The number of patients admitted each year is about one thousand and the admitted each year is about one thousand, and the number of annual deaths near twenty-two; the average number of patients is about one hundred.
-The officers in charge of the hospital who are appointed by the Government, are a Surgeon, Apothecary, Steward, and Matron.
+This spacious brick building, two hundred feet long by one hundred feet in width, and four stories high, was creeted by the U.S. Government on the Government Reserve at Rincon Point, in the year 1853.
+It is capable of containing several hundred patients, and is devoted exclusively to the use of the sick and disabled belonging to the national and mer-chant marine service, including landsmen engaged in the inland and coast trade.
+The number of patients admitted each year is about one thousand, and the number of annual deaths near twenty-two; the average number of patients is about one hundred.
+The officers in charge of the hospital, who are appointed by the Government, are a Surgeon, Apothecary, Steward, and Matron.